openbmc/docs/designs/pldm-stack.md

 that transport.
 Also, it should be possible to plug-in platform specific D-Bus objects that implement an interface to target a platform specific transport.

+### Processing PLDM FRU information sent down by the host firmware

+Note: while this is specific to the host BMC communication, most of this might apply to processing PLDM FRU information received from a device connected to the BMC as well.

+The requirement is for the BMC to consume PLDM FRU information received from the host firmware and then have the same exposed via Redfish.
+An example can be the host firmware sending down processor and core information via PLDM FRU commands, and the BMC making this information available via the Processor and ProcessorCollection schemas.

+This design is built around the pldmd and entity-manager applications on the
+BMC:

+- The pldmd asks the host firmware's PLDM stack for the host's FRU record table, by sending it the PLDM GetFRURecordTable command.
+The pldmd should send this command if the host indicates support for the PLDM FRU spec.
+The pldmd receives a PLDM FRU record table from the host firmware ( www.dmtf.org/sites/default/files/standards/documents/DSP0257_1.0.0.pdf).
+The daemon parses the FRU record table and hosts raw PLDM FRU information on D-Bus.
+It will house the PLDM FRU properties for a certain FRU under an xyz.openbmc_project.Inventory.Source.PLDM.FRU D-Bus interface, and house the PLDM entity info extracted from the FRU record set PDR under an xyz.openbmc_project.Source.PLDM.Entity interface.

+- Configurations can be written for entity-manager to probe an interface like xyz.openbmc_project.Inventory.Source.PLDM.FRU, and create FRU inventory D-Bus objects.
+Inventory interfaces from the xyz.openbmc_project.
+Inventory namespace can be applied on these objects, by converting PLDM FRU property values into xyz.openbmc_project.Invnetory.Decorator.Asset property values, such as Part Number and Serial Number, in the entity manager configuration file.
+Bmcweb can find these FRU inventory objects based on D-Bus interfaces, as it does today.

 ## Alternatives Considered
 Continue using IPMI, but start making more use of OEM extensions to suit the requirements of new platforms.
 However, given that the IPMI